Customer service is seen in all industries and across all demographics.

 As an example, I went to the same physician for years and years.

-Over time the service the office staff gave patients had gotten so bad that I decided to change doctors because I just didn’t want to deal with his office staff any longer.
+Over time the service the office staff gave patients had gotten unbearable.
+This incompetent staff was so bad that I decided to change doctors because I just didn’t want to deal with his office staff any longer.

 There was no one incident that prompted my decision, it was merely an atmosphere of accepted rudeness, inefficiencies, and incompetence that drove my decision.